home

 Over the years, the Meet je stad project has been looking for a system to store their data in, and allow exchanging that data with other projects.
 The result of this work is CSDIF, a system (API/format) for citizen and community science projects to interchange data and corresponding metadata.

-Currently, an initial RFC for CSDIF has been formulated, which builds on top of the OGC SensorThings API and OGC SensorML specification, adding additional restrictions and guidelines to improve interoperability.
+In 2025, an initial CSDIF-001-RFC document has been formulated, which builds on top of the OGC SensorThings API and OGC SensorML specification, adding additional restrictions and guidelines to improve interoperability.
 This RFC is a literal request for comments, it is not a finished specification, but a rough proposal with the invitation to share feedback.

-CSDIF is currently being developed by Meet Je Stad Amersfoort and SMAL Zeist.
+CSDIF is currently being developed by Meet Je Stad Amersfoort and SMAL Zeist, but we are open to additional collaborators.

 Feedback and discussion